-A Guide to alcohol addiction
+A Guide to Alcohol Addiction (Alcoholism)

 An alcohol addiction has a profound impact on the lives of the individual and their loved ones.
 When you understand addiction and the steps to overcome dependence, it becomes easier to make informed choices and work towards a life of sobriety.
 Fortunately, you don’t have to do it alone.
-The following guide takes an in-depth look at the signs & symptoms of alcoholism, risk factors, and the options for treatment.
+The following guide takes an in-depth look at the signs & symptoms of alcoholism, risk factors, and the options for alcohol addiction treatment.